THE GREEN DOG DENTAL

 The NEAT Special is our most popular service and a huge savings!
 It includes a nail trim, an ear clean, an expression of the anal glands and a non-anesthetic dental cleaning.
 If your pet is not a good candidate for the dental cleaning you are welcome to purchase the remaining services a la cart.

-Preventative wellness exams help us do this.
-Our exams cover your best friend from tooth to tail.
+Our preventative wellness exams cover your best friend from tooth to tail.
 This helps us gauge the overall health of your pet and allows us to watch for subtle changes that could indicate the presence of disease or illness.
 Our wellness exams are part of our full medical services provided to keep your pet by your side for many years to come.

 Vaccinations are an important part of a preventative health care plan.
 Vaccinations save the lives of many pets by protecting them from disease.
 At Green Dog Dental & Wellness, we follow AAHA – AAHA guidelines for core vaccinations.
 However, we treat each and every pet according to their lifestyle and recommend only the vaccines needed to help your pet remain healthy and safe.